TritonDataCenter/rfd/rfd/0061/README.md

 -->

 <!--
-    Copyright 2016 Joyent, Inc.
+    Copyright 2017 Joyent, Inc.
 -->

 # RFD 61 CNAPI High Availability

 ## Introduction

+The Triton Compute Node API (or CNAPI) fulfills an important role within the Triton stack.

+CNAPI is responsible for:
-The Trition Compute Node API (or CNAPI) fulfills an important role within the hiearchy of the Triton stack.
-It not only maintains an up to date picture of compute nodes running in the datacenter and their lifecycle-related data, such as compute node status, hardware dimensions, boot parameters, etc, but also serializes and controls access to compute node resources, prepares and handles actions performed to be performed on compute nodes or their containers.
+    - Maintaining an up to date picture of compute nodes running in the datacenter and their lifecycle-related data such as running status, hardware dimensions, boot parameters, etc.
+    - Serializing and controling access to compute node resources.
+    - Preparing and handling actions to be performed on compute nodes or their containers.

-Given the position it occupies on the critical path of normal operation of the Triton stack, it is therefore not surprising that if the CNAPI service is interrupted, because of scheduled maintenance or headnode failure, the impact to the datacenter is great.
-Should the situation arise where a CNAPI instance becomes unavailable, it is desireable to have service requests flow to sibling instances to pick up the slack.
-The main idea is to minimize disruption to upstream dependents.
+If the CNAPI service is interrupted, because of scheduled maintenance or headnode failure, there is a signficant negative impact on the datacenter.
+Should the situation arise where a CNAPI instance becomes unavailable, it is therefore desireable to have service requests flow to sibling instances to pick up the slack.
+The main objective is to minimize disruption to upstream dependents.

 While distribution of the workload amongst redundant instances is a potential side-benefit, running multiple instances of CNAPI is a primarily a step to mitigating the risk should one of those instances experience problems as a result of software, hardware or network faults.

 ## This RFD